Fredaobob/2048-game/README.md

 Steps to run it:
-> pip install pygame (or sudo apt install python3-pygame)
+> 1- pip install pygame (or sudo apt install python3-pygame)
+then:
-> python main.py
+> 2- python main.py